Low-Cost Cameras for Photogrammetry and Measurement

-First note that low-cost is a relative term – we are not talking about a $150 camera – instead of between $500 and $900.
+First, note that low-cost is a relative term – we are not talking about a $150 camera – instead of between $750 and $1200.
 This is more aptly titled: “What is the least amount of money I can spend to get a good camera for photogrammetry?”

 Below we mention some specific brands and models of cameras.
-The camera list is not all-encompassing – other cameras meet the criteria as well.
+The camera list is not all-encompassing – other cameras also meet the criteria.
 With the speed at which this market changes, these recommendations will be out of date within minutes of this article being published!
 That is why we start with the criteria first, so you can apply them to any camera you come across.